iPhone 15 release is already being planned at one UK Apple Store

-Apple may already be planning to release its next round of iPhones in the second half of September, 2024.
+Apple is already planning to release its next round of iPhones in the second half of September, 2024.

-According to a new report, at least one UK Apple Store has told its employees that they can't take time off between September 15, 2023 and October 7, 2023.
+At least one UK Apple Store has told its employees that they can't take time off between September 15, 2023 and October 7, 2023, According to a new report.
 Those dates could well be when Apple intends to release the new iPhone 15 into retail.

 Coming not very soon

 The report by MacRumors notes that employees at Apple Milton Keynes have been told that the timeframe is a no-go for vacation, with the traditionally busy Christmas period also out of the question — between December 2, 2023 and the start of January 2024, according to that report.